SkylineCommunications/dataminer-docs/connector-help/connector_help/RTRN_NI.md

 ## About

-The RTRN NI driver will periodically poll the DB for changes.
+The RTRN NI connector will periodically poll the DB for changes.
 A button can also be used to manually trigger a full reprovisioning.

 ### Version Info